ThePalaceProject/web-patron/README.md

 - Set `SHORTEN_URLS=false` to stop the app from removing common parts of the circulation manager URLs from the web app's URLs.
 - Set `CACHE_EXPIRATION_SECONDS` to control how often the app will check for changes to registry entries and circ manager authentication documents.
 - Set `AXE_TEST=true` to run the application with `react-axe` enabled (only works when `NODE_ENV` is "development").
+- Set `ANALYZE=true` to generate bundle analysis files inside `.next/analyze` which will show bundle sizes for server and client, as well as composition.

+#### Using a `.env` file

+Next.js will automatically load environment variables set in a `.env` file.
+There is a default `.env` file which is committed to source control.
+If you would like to override this locally only (ie. for development purposes), use `.env.local`, which will be ignored by git and will override anything in the `.env` file.
+If needed, we can also set test and development specific env vars via `.env` files.
+Read more in the [Next.js env documentation](https://nextjs.org/docs/basic-features/environment-variables).

+#### ENV Vars and Building

+When building for production using `npm run build`, the env vars are set at build time.
+This means whatever you have in your `.env` or `.env.local` or set in the command line when running `npm run build` will be taken as the env for the app when you run it.
+Overriding env vars like this `CONFIG_FILE=config.txt npm run start` will not work, you have to set them at build time.

 ### Useful Scripts